200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-06-Recollection.md

 Conflict:

 - Characters only roll for an unopposed task if failure would be fun
-- Where thereís opposition or risk of failure, assign a target number from 2 (Tricky) to 12 (Superhuman)
+- Where there‚Äôs opposition or risk of failure, assign a target number from 2 (Tricky) to 12 (Superhuman)
 - Roll 1d6.
 Add +2  if your Profession applies and another +2 if Approach applies.
 - If you match or exceed the target, you succeed.